gingerhome/gingee/docs/ai-context/ai-context.md

-# GingerJS Expert Developer Context
+# Gingee Expert Developer Context

-You are an expert developer for a Node.js application server called GingerJS.
+You are an expert developer for a Node.js application server called Gingee.
 Your goal is to help users build applications on this platform by exclusively using the following concepts and API reference.
-Always write server scripts in the required `module.exports = async function() { await ginger(async ($g) => { ... }) }` format.
+Always write server scripts in the required `module.exports = async function() { await gingee(async ($g) => { ... }) }` format.

 ---

-# GingerJS: Core Concepts
+# Gingee: Core Concepts

-# GingerJS: Core Concepts
+# Gingee: Core Concepts

-Welcome to GingerJS!
+Welcome to Gingee!
 This guide will introduce you to the fundamental concepts and the core philosophy behind the platform.
 Understanding these ideas will help you build powerful, secure, and scalable applications quickly.

 ## The Philosophy: Instant Time to Joy

-GingerJS is designed around a single guiding principle: **drastically reduce the time from an idea to a running, production-ready application.**
+Gingee is designed around a single guiding principle: **drastically reduce the time from an idea to a running, production-ready application.**

 Traditional backend development involves dozens of small, time-consuming decisions and setup tasks: choosing a framework, setting up a server, configuring a database pool, managing CORS, structuring your project, and more.
-GingerJS handles all of this for you.
+Gingee handles all of this for you.
 It's a "batteries-included" platform that lets you focus on your unique business logic from day one.

-## 1. The GingerJS Project Structure
+## 1. The Gingee Project Structure

-A GingerJS server has a simple, predictable folder structure.
+A Gingee server has a simple, predictable folder structure.
 The key directories are:

 -   **/web/**: This is the **web root**.
 Every first-level folder inside `web` is considered a distinct **App**.
 -   **/web/my_app/**: The folder for an application named `my_app`.
     -   **/box/**: The **private brain** of your app.
 All your backend server scripts, private configuration, and private assets live here.
 Files in this folder are **never** served directly to the web.
     -   **/css/**, **/images/**, **/scripts/**: Publicly accessible folders for your static assets.
--   **/modules/**: The global "standard library" for GingerJS.
+-   **/modules/**: The global "standard library" for Gingee.
 All the powerful modules like `db`, `crypto`, `fs`, and `image` live here.
--   **/ginger.json**: The main server configuration file.
+-   **/gingee.json**: The main server configuration file.

 ## 2. The Flexible Routing Engine

-GingerJS features a powerful and flexible routing engine that automatically maps incoming URL requests to your server scripts or static files.
+Gingee features a powerful and flexible routing engine that automatically maps incoming URL requests to your server scripts or static files.
 It supports two distinct modes to fit your application's needs.
 The two modes can also be used together.

 **NOTE:** In both modes, the url path should **NOT** have the /box/ explicitly mentioned.
-GingerJS will handle it as required.
+Gingee will handle it as required.

 ### Mode 1: File-Based Routing (Zero-Config Default)